 If your company’s original place of incorporation imposes some onerous or unsuitable regulatory requirements on your company, such as a relatively high corporate tax rate, then redomiciling to Singapore could help avoid having to comply with those requirements.

-Further, taking the irrevocable step to redomicile in Singapore (since there are no provisions for Singapore-incorporated companies to redomicile overseas), may send an important signal to key clients and to the market that your company is serious about focusing on its Singapore (or Asian) operations.
+Further, taking the irrevocable step to redomicile in Singapore (since there are no provisions for Singapore-incorporated companies to redomicile overseas), may send an important signal to key clients and to the market that your company is serious about focusing on its Singapore (or Asia) operations.